mpresill/compositeNJL/README.md

 ''HN_FeynRules_model'' contains the implementation of a dim-6 contact interaction in FeynRules for both CalcHEP and Madgraph (https://arxiv.org/pdf/1811.00374.pdf) to be used as a guideline for this new model with NJL interactions.

+ "Old version of model" contains initial implementation of the model, further updates are mentioned below.

 # Changes to be made in the UFO files after creating UFO from feynrules
 1) After evaluating the notebook you will get UFO files but to implement these files into Madgraph you need to change somethings otherwise you will get below mentioned errors.
 2) To resolve the error regarding External parameters you need to comment the lines 164-186 in parameters.py file.